ucsb-cs16/s20/_lab/lab00.md

 We will use gradescope to grade all your homeworks, exams and lab/programming assignments.
 You should have received an email notification with instructions about logging into gradescope. **If you weren't invited to gradescope for some reason, give your TA your name, email and perm number, and they can manually add you to the class.**

-Log into our class site on [https://www.gradescope.com/](https://www.gradescope.com/): CS 16 Summer 2019 (Nichols) and navigate to the lab00 assignment.
+Log into our class site on [https://www.gradescope.com/](https://www.gradescope.com/): CS 16 Spring 2020 (Nichols) and navigate to the lab00 assignment.
 Keep this page open to submit your code at the end of the lab

 # Implement and submit a simple C++ program

-## Note: If you're using your own machine and don't want to connect remotely to a UCSB computer, you can skip to Step 3.
+## Note: If you're using your own machine and don't want to connect remotely to a UCSB lab computer, you can skip to Step 3.
 Make sure you know how to use SSH, though—you'll need it for CS 24

-## Note: If you're using one of the lab machines (and not your own) you can skip to Step 3

 ## Step 1: Open a Terminal and write a "Hello World" program